curl/everything-curl/internals/tests/file-format.md

 ### `<dataNUM>`

 Send back this contents instead of the <data> one.
-The num is set by:
+The number `NUM` is set by:

  - The test number in the request line is >10000 and this is the remainder of [test case number]%10000.
- - The request was HTTP and included digest details, which adds 1000 to NUM
+ - The request was HTTP and included digest details, which adds 1000 to the number
- - If an HTTP request is NTLM type-1, it adds 1001 to num
+ - If an HTTP request is NTLM type-1, it adds 1001 to the number
- - If an HTTP request is NTLM type-3, it adds 1002 to num
+ - If an HTTP request is NTLM type-3, it adds 1002 to the number
- - If an HTTP request is Basic and num is already >=1000, it adds 1 to num
+ - If an HTTP request is Basic and the number is already >=1000, it adds 1
- - If an HTTP request is Negotiate, num gets incremented by one for each request with Negotiate authorization header on the same test case.
+ - If an HTTP request is Negotiate, the number gets incremented by one for each request with Negotiate authorization header on the same test case.

-Dynamically changing num in this way allows the test harness to be used to test authentication negotiation where several different requests must be sent to complete a transfer.
+Dynamically changing the test number in this way allows the test harness to be used to test authentication negotiation where several different requests must be sent to complete a transfer.
 The response to each request is found in its own data section.
-Validating the entire negotiation sequence can be done by specifying a datacheck section.
+Validating the entire negotiation sequence can be done by specifying a `datacheck` section.

 ### `<connect>`
 The connect section is used instead of the 'data' for all CONNECT